CUNEIFORM BONES ANATOMY

 • Wedge-shaped with the apex directed downward

-• Located on the medial side of the foot
+• Located on the medial side of your foot

 Articulations